MrPrimate/ddb-meta-data/modules/ttp/README.md

 # The Tortle Package

-This supplement also introduces a new playable character race, the tortle, and a new adventure location: Dangwaru, the Typhoon Palace.
 All of this is permissible for play within the D&D Adventurers League.

-The Snout of Omgar is a geographical region described briefly in _Tomb of Annihilation_.
+The Snout of Omgar is a geographical region described briefly in *Tomb of Annihilation*.

-Not much is revealed about the location or its inhabitants in that adventure, however. _The Tortle Package_ is written for Dungeon Masters who want to know more about the Snout of Omgar.
+Not much is revealed about the location or its inhabitants in that adventure, however. *The Tortle Package* is written for Dungeon Masters who want to know more about the Snout of Omgar.<br>

+Discover the other books benefiting Extra Life:<br>

+\- Infernal Machine Rebuild<br>

+- Mordenkainen's Fiendish Folio Vol 1<br>

+-

+- One Grung Above<br>

+- Lost Laboratory of Kwalish

+---

+Proceeds from this product support ExtraLife.
+You can head to the  to find out more.

 ## License